 Spirit Pages

-Going forward, Spirit Page articles will be the monthly report the Minister shares with the Board.
+The Spirit Pages articles are now the monthly report the Minister shares with the Board.

 We hope that this is a way for you to delve deeper into some of the issues that concern us all.